UFL-Autonomy-Park/apark_wiki/docs/tutorials/simulation-installation.md

 Additionally, from QGroundControl, it is possible to manually give set point commands to move the drone (to move to desired point/ rotate around fixed point).
 Commands from QGroundControl will be visible and executed in the Gazebo simulation.

+!!! note
-**Note**: For the installation process, stop here in the PX4 document: We don't download Micro XRCE-DDS Agent & Client because we work with MAVROS to communicate with the PX4 (Discussed next).
+     For the installation process, stop here in the PX4 document: We don't download Micro XRCE-DDS Agent & Client because we work with MAVROS to communicate with the PX4 (Discussed next).

 ## MAVROS Installation

 In a new terminal: